visionquest-ai/neo4j_agent/README.md

 # License
 the_edge_agent is released under the MIT License.
 See the LICENSE file for more details.

+# Contributors
+We extend our gratitude to external contributors who have supported the_edge_agent:

+- **[Claudionor Coelho](https://www.linkedin.com/in/claudionor-coelho-jr-b156b01/)** ["Contributed to the idealization of the project and provided valuable feedback through test usage."]

 # Acknowledgements
 the_edge_agent is inspired by LangGraph.
 We thank the LangGraph team for their innovative work in the field of language model workflows.